 Scotland has a slightly different set of guidelines but you still need to contact your local authority to check what you are allowed to do.
 The rules over wild camping are also different; it is permitted in Scotland, whereas in England and Wales, it is not generally allowed.

-In the exciting scenario that all runs to plan and you are on the verge of opening your doors to campers (I'm starting to sound like Gladys Pugh from Hi-di-Hi), make your campsite even more appealing by offering extras, such as recycling/bin areas, a drinking water tap, seating areas, camp kitchens and washing up sinks.
+In the exciting scenario that all runs to plan and you are on the verge of opening your doors to campers, make your campsite even more appealing by offering extras, such as recycling/bin areas, a drinking water tap, seating areas, camp kitchens and washing up sinks.
 To earn a bit of extra cash why not hire out fire-pits, offer BBQ meat packs, camping supplies, or provide onsite activities.
 If you are near a river or the sea then hire out a few canoes or surfboards; if you are close to good biking trails then rent out bicycles.
 Little things to make your campers holiday better and make them want to come back to your campsite!

 If you want to do something really different, think about getting truly original with your lodgings.
 If you have mastered the art of hosting people bringing their own tents, then maybe offer some quirky glamping options.
 More and more people now want an outdoor adventure but don't want to rough it too much.
 And we all love something a bit different.
 So how about building a treehouse or a Mongolian yurt, hanging a tree tent or even renovating an old bus for people to sleep in?
 Forward-thinking campsite owners have converted fire engines, land rovers, even helicopters.
 There are no limits!

 A whole new way of life awaits you......